tdlib/td/example/ios/README.md

 # Universal XCFramework build example

-Below are instructions for building TDLib for iOS, watchOS, tvOS, and also macOS.
+Below are instructions for building TDLib for iOS, watchOS, tvOS, visionOS, and also macOS.

 If you need only a macOS build for the current architecture, take a look at [TDLib build instructions generator](https://tdlib.github.io/td/build.html).